Barstow Yard: Air pollution remediation

 TOFC train (trailer on flatcar) with two diesel locomotives according to Tier 1/2, 40 km southwest of Barstow in 2012.

 In 2005, the California Air Resources Board (CARB) signed an agreement with the two largest railroad companies operating in California, BNSF and UP, to reduce particulate matter pollution at marshalling yards in the state by about 20% (Statewide Railyard Agreement).
 Part of the agreement was the implementation of health risk assessments for the 17 largest marshalling yards.
 In 2006, according to the CARB study, over 150,000 diesel locomotives passed Barstow Yard, of which only about 54,000 stopped on the site or were used to operate the marshalling yard.
 As a result, Barstow Yard had the highest particulate matter pollution of all Californian marshalling yards in 2006 with 28 tons, which was even higher than that of the larger JR Davis Yard of the UP (25 tons) due to the immense through traffic.
 With the tightening of the state's air pollution control requirements in California, BNSF was forced to renew its fleet of diesel locomotives, and in 2012, 84 percent of the more than 6,000 locomotives met the environmental protection agency's Tier 0 emissions standards.
 With funding from CARB and in collaboration with GE Transportation Systems, the BNSF since 2020 has been investigating, inter alia, a route between Barstow and Stockton using battery-electric locomotives in combination with conventional diesel locomotives.

 Yard Expansion

 In 2018, BNSF invested $27 million in the construction of a container terminal on the south side of the classification yard.
 Across from the depot, two new 1 mi loading tracks with an attached storage area for over 600 semi-trailers were put into operation in 2019.
-In late 2022, BNSF announced a $1.5 billion expansion to its Barstow Yard.
-Planned expansion would increase the yard size to 4,500 acres.